Fabiancrg/Aeris_Lite/README_HVAC.md

 ### Zigbee Configuration

 The device is configured as a Zigbee End Device (ZED):
-- **Endpoint**: 1
+- **Endpoints**: 1-5 (one per sensor type)
 - **Profile**: Home Automation (0x0104)
-- **Device ID**: Thermostat (0x0301)
+- **Device IDs**: Various sensor types (Temperature, Humidity, Pressure, etc.)
 - **Channel Mask**: All channels

-### HVAC Settings
+### Sensor Configuration

-Temperature range: 16-31°C (mapped to 61-88°F internally)
+Configure sensor I2C addresses and settings in `aeris_driver.c`:
+- Default I2C pins: SDA=GPIO6, SCL=GPIO7
+- Adjust pins in `aeris_driver.h` if needed

 ### Joining the Network

 On first boot, the device will automatically enter network steering mode.
-The LED will blink while searching for a network.
 Once joined, the device will save the network credentials and automatically rejoin on subsequent boots.

 ## Usage